-- 1) A maximum of two Legal Assessors may be appointed by the President. - 2) The Legal Assessor(s) shall assist the Procedural Advisor with the review of the guidelines annually and recommend changes for consideration by the Council.
-They must ensure that these reviews are done within the rules of the Constitution. - 3) The Legal Assessor shall advise on amendments to the Constitution. - 4) Any one Legal Assessor shall normally serve for a maximum of 5 years with a preferred minimum of 3 years. - 5) Unless the Legal Assessor is also an elected Council member, (s)he cannot vote at Council Meetings.
+1. A Legal Assessors may be appointed by the President.

+- 2. The Legal Assessor(s) can assist the Procedural Advisor with the review of and changes to the guidelines (on request) - 3.
+The Legal Assessor can provide advise on amendments to the Constitution (on request). - 4.
+Any one Legal Assessor shall normally serve for a maximum of 5 years with a preferred minimum of 3 years. - 5.
+Unless the Legal Assessor is also an elected Council member, (s)he cannot vote at Council Meetings.